kunalpohakar/Tweet-Analyzer/README.md

 ### This tool performs the following tasks :

-1. Fetches the 5 most recent tweets from the given twitter handel ✋
+1. Fetches the 5 most recent tweets from the given twitter handle ✋

 2. Generates a Word Cloud ☁️

-3. Performs Sentiment Analysis a displays it in form of a Bar Graph 📊
+3. Performs Sentiment Analysis a displays it in the form of a Bar Graph 📊

 4. Analyzes Polarity of tweets and Sentiments of tweets 🙂